jdiehll/correcTIR/README.md

 * Point Cloud Projection: For more precise distance corrections, you can supply a point cloud (.csv) containing the distance **(in meters)** of each pixel from the camera within its field of view (FOV).

 Example: If your thermal camera has a resolution of 480 × 640 pixels, your point cloud .csv should contain 480 rows and 640 columns, with each cell representing the distance (in meters) from the camera to that pixel.
-Examples files can be found in the "Test Data" folder.
+Example files can be found in the "Test Data" folder.

 * Average Distance(s): Alternatively, you can manually enter the average distance(s) for each region of interest.